-Most children grow out of the habit of sucking thumbs and fingers from 2-4 years of age.
+Most children grow out of the habit of sucking thumbs and fingers between two and four years of age.

 Teeth-grinding in school-age children is pretty common and doesn’t usually need treatment.